 How long to bake

 Briskets like a longer cooking time.
-We cook our brisket 1 hour per pound or until it reads 145°F when tested with an instant-read thermometer.
+We cook our brisket for 1 hour per pound for a 2 to 3-pound brisket.
+A larger brisket (4 to 6 pounds) will take 3 to 3 1/2 hours.
+It’s safe to eat when it reads 145°F when tested with an instant-read thermometer.

 Let the brisket rest before slicing.
 It will hold the juices if you let it sit 15 to 20 minutes.